pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       subclasses.

-      The CLASSNAME-GLOB argument is a wildcard expression that is matched on the class names case insensitively.
-The special characters known from file name wildcarding are supported: `*` to match zero or more characters, and `?` to match a single character.
-In order to not have the shell expand the wildcards, the CLASSNAME-GLOB argument should be put in quotes.
+      The CLASSNAME-GLOB argument is a wildcard expression that is matched on class names case insensitively.
+The special characters from file name wildcarding are supported (`*` to match zero or more characters, and `?` to match a single character) and character ranges expressed with [].
+To avoid shell expansion of wildcards, the CLASSNAME-GLOB argument should be put in quotes.

-      If CLASSNAME-GLOB is not specified, the all classes in the specified namespaces are counted (GLOB "*").
+      If CLASSNAME-GLOB is not specified, then all classes in the specified namespaces are counted (GLOB "*").

       For example, `pywbem_*` returns instances of classes whose name begins